kwitophurr/kwitophurr.github.io/_posts/2017-07-01-Election-Neural-Net.md

 We already know what happened in the election!
 What I'm doing is looking for _inconsistencies_ in the data, by assuming that any vote-meddling would have been confined to a handful of places.
 The neural learns what "should have" happened in each county by looking at the trends in the counties that are out-of-state.
-So it isn't surprising to see collective state-to-state differences in the residuals, because the counties in a given state were all "blinded" to the neural net together.
+So it isn't surprising to see collective state-to-state differences in the residuals, because the counties in a given state were all treated as "test" data simultaneously.

 On the other hand, a large deviation in a given state is a sign that there might be something that wasn't taken into account.
 For instance, Utah and northern Arizona voted signficantly less for Trump than was expected- I suspect this is because those areas have high Mormon populations.